No Longer Drowning in Debt, I Am Now Setting Fresh Goals

 - Invest $20,000 in index funds and my Roth IRA

-These goals are ambitious to say the least, but I am hopeful and determined.
-In 2015, I put $30,000 toward debt, so theoretically, I could put that same amount toward saving and investing.
+These goals are ambitious, to say the least, but I am hopeful and determined.
+Last year, I put $30,000 toward debt, so theoretically, I could put that same amount toward saving and investing.

-There’s just one problem: I’m moving to a higher cost-of-living location.
+There’s just one problem: I’m moving to a location with a higher cost of living.

 While paying off debt, I’ve remained in Portland, Oregon, where my expenses are low.
 The catch?
 I’m not happy here.
 After four years of trying to be happy, it finally makes sense to move somewhere else now that I’m debt-free.

-My partner and I will be moving to Los Angeles, where we are both from, and where our parents currently live.
-I project that our rent will double when we move.
+My partner and I will be moving to Los Angeles, where we are both from, and where our parents live.
+I expect our rent to double when we move.

 It will be a challenge to pay double my rent and also save and invest $30,000.
 But there are ways that I plan to accomplish my goals:

-Earn more — In 2016, I plan to earn more through targeting high-paying clients, asking for raises, and selling my stuff before the move.
+Earn more — This year, I plan to earn more by targeting high-paying clients, asking for raises, and selling my stuff before the move.
 In addition, I plan to diversify my income streams even further.

 Avoid lifestyle inflation — Even though I’m debt-free now, I plan on keeping the lifestyle I have, for the most part.
-I don’t plan on suddenly increasing my expenses (aside from rent) and will continue to keep my expenses streamlined.
+I don’t plan on suddenly increasing my expenses (aside from rent).

 I don’t have a car, a pet, cable, a gym membership, and I don’t buy clothes unless I have to — and I plan to keep it that way.